 This is your get out of jail free pass, with regards to the sitting problem.
 Our goal is to help you get out of pain, restore your posture and return to your natural ways of moving.

-You can learn more about how you can incorporate more effective and intentional movement around your workspace here.
+Learn more about how you can incorporate more effective and intentional movement around your workspace.

 Move well.
 Move often.